actions/actions-runner-controller/README.md

 ### Enterprise Server Runners

-For a GitHub Enterprise Server environment we just need to provide our Enterprise as part of our spec:
+To add a runner to your enterprise in a GitHub Enterprise Server environment we just need to replace the `repository` field with `enterprise`, so the runner will register itself with the enterprise.

 ```yaml
 # runner.yaml